Frequently asked questions

 Can I work with a friend?

-We would like to be flexible so that you can work as a volunteer with a friend.
-At the same time, there are many guards to be distributed and manned, so we cannot give any guarantee for this.
+We would like to be flexible so that you can volunteer with a friend.
+At the same time, there are many shifts to be distributed and staffed, so we cannot guarantee this.

 Can I buy a ticket when I arrive at the arena?

-Yes, but we cannot guarantee that there will be tickets left.
-We recommend that you buy in advance.
-It will also be more expensive to buy a ticket in the arena.
+Yes, but we can't guarantee there will be tickets left.
+We recommend you buy in advance.
+It will also be more expensive to buy a ticket at the arena.

 Can I buy food and drinks in Holmenkollen?